 Lighting and sound

-Shooting outdoors or in a well lit area is a great way to save on lighting, for example.
-Also, consider DIYing lighting and sound with willing members of your team rather than hiring technicians.
+Also, consider handling the lighting and sound with willing members of your team rather than hiring technicians.
 You might discover some natural abilities that make technicians unnecessary, and this is more sustainable in the long term.

 Instead of paying a professional editing company, consider purchasing editing software and training your team on it.
 This is a bit time-consuming up front, but will pay off in no time for companies that plan to use video content on a regular basis.

-To avoid paying royalties on borrowed images and video, purchase packages of stock images and stock video to fill in gaps.
-You can purchase stock videos from sites like Getty Images.
+To avoid paying royalties on borrowed images and video, take advantage of free stock images and stock video to fill in gaps.
+You can find high quality free stock videos from sites like Pexels Video.

 Renting studio space can be costly.
 Instead, consider shooting your video in your workplace, giving your audience an authentic feel for your brand.